-Some tenants are licensed to provide advice and representation direct to member of the public (see Direct Access).
-Further details can be found under the members of this groups' specific profile.
+Some barristers are licensed to provide advice and representation directly to members of the public (see Direct Access).

-Some tenants have deep concern for the welfare of animals and interest and expertise in the law that protects them and at the same time an interest in ensuring that this law is fairly applied when defending.
-Some tenants are members of the Association of Lawyers for Animal Welfare.
+Team members have a deep concern for the welfare of animals and have therefore developed recognised expertise in the law that protects them.
+At the same time, many are committed to ensuring that this law is fairly applied when defending.